 Seasonality is a very important factor when it comes to selling a house in the real estate market.
 Figuring out the perfect time to list your house can impact its value, and make the home selling process simpler.
-It isn’t an exact science, of course, but there is data which shows that home sales spike at certain times of the year.
+It isn’t an exact science, of course, but there is data that shows that home sales spike at certain times of the year.
 So if you’re getting ready to sell your home, you should consider the pros and cons of listing during each season.

 As the cold subsides, and the flowers begin to bloom, home sales start to rise.
 This is the perfect time to work on your garden, your pool, and your windows.
 You may want to invest in some high-quality photographs of your home in order to highlight the best features of your property.
 This is considered the best home selling season, but there are several other factors at play.